 Inguinal pain in women is usually caused by the area where the reproductive organs are.
 Because of the menstrual cycles that occur every month, except for the disease, and during ovulation periods, women may have groin pain.
 When menstrual cycles are taken into account, women experience more inguinal pain than men.
 Infections in the ovaries can also cause groin pain.

-What Causes Groin Pain During Pregnancy?
+What Causes Pain in the Groin During Pregnancy?

 During pregnancy, groin pain occurs without serious harm.
 But if there are symptoms that occur along with the pain, we should go to the doctor immediately.
 As the baby in the womb grows slowly, the mother's body tries to keep up with this situation.
 As the uterus grows, pains and cramps occur.
 Pain that can occur at any time of pregnancy is usually not a serious problem.
 (Temporary ailments such as gas problems)